First-Peoples-Cultural-Council/fv-batch-import/README.md

 You will be promoted for a password once you run the command.
 Parameters will differ depending on the Migrator being executed; memory allocation on the size of the import.
+The optional "-language-path" parameter will override the "-dialect-id" parameter by going to the path, getting the id from Nuxeo and using that instead.

 ## AbstractMigrator Parameters